wso2/docs-is/en/docs/guides/user-mgt/challenge-question.md

 ## Manage challenge questions using REST APIs

-There are a number of operations related to challenege questions that you can perform using REST APIS.
-To manage the challenge questions and answers of a user using REST API, see [Manage Challenge Questions](insert-link).
+There are a number of operations related to challenge questions that you can perform using REST APIs.
+To manage the challenge questions and answers of a user using REST APIs, see [Manage Challenge Questions](insert-link).

 ---

 ## Manage challenge questions using SOAP APIs

-The following are some of the operations realted to challenge questions that you can perform using SOAP APIs.
+The following are some of the operations related to challenge questions that you can perform using SOAP APIs.

 ### getAllChallengeQuestions